situlsrtq/void/README.md

-# GyroScope: Real-Time 3D Scene Editor
+# [void]: Real-Time 3D Scene Editor

 This project implements various 3D rendering algorithms to provide a basic sandbox for users to interact with.
-Within the scene, cubes may be positioned, rotated, scaled, colored, and added/deleted as desired.
-The lighting model uses a single, real time, Phong positional source.
+The lighting model uses a single, real time, Phong positional source (for now).

-Dynamic allocation from the OS occurs exactly once, at initialization - all runtime dynamic objects are handled by a custom linear/bump allocator that supports free operations.
+Dynamic allocation from the OS occurs exactly once, at initialization - all runtime dynamic objects are handled by custom linear/bump allocators that supports free operations.

-**All source code, including vendor libraries are stored in capstone/code.
-All project management materials are stored in capstone/pm**

 ## Vendor libraries: